FESOM/spheRlab/README.md

 * Add function that writes filter information into a CDO-readable file (see corresponding script).

-* Add more predefined colourbars, e.g. the one mentioned by Nicolay, and write a documentation for the pre-defined colourbars.
+* Add more predefined colourbars, e.g., the one mentioned by Nikolay and ColorBrewer ones, and write a documentation for the pre-defined colourbars.

 * Add other projections (robin, mercator, other?).

 * Group function index: plotting; spherical geometry; mostly internal functions; …

-* Write a decent vignette.

 ## WISHLIST